Mircea-s-classes/ai-hardware-project-proposal-mehnaz-will_ai/docs/Project_Proposal.md

 Provide a clear and concise title for your project.

 ## 2. Platform Selection
 For our project, we decided to work with TinyML.
 More specifcially, we chose the Arduino Nano 33 BLE Sense.
-This platform has many built in features, such as a 9-axis IMU, which allows us to limit the amount of extra hardware we need.
+This platform has many built in features and sensors, such as a 9-axis IMU, which allows us track user movements and other inputs.
+The variety of sensors on this platform helps to limit the amount of extra hardware we need to effectively deploy the project.

 **Undergraduates:** Edge-AI, TinyML, or Neuromorphic platforms
 **Graduates:** open-source AI accelerators (Ztachip, VTA, Gemmini, VeriGOOD-ML, NVDLA) or any of the above